NSapozhnikov/miRNA_DB_Parser/README.md

 ## miRNA_DB_Parser
  is a Python script that collects certain information from open miRNA databases (miRDB) and writes it to the outfile (.xlsx).
 ## How to install
 To run this script you need to have an installed [Python 3](https://www.python.org/downloads/).
+Place the .py script and .xlsx file in the same directory.
 Run from CLI (python miRNA_DB_Parser.py)

 Following modules: